ZeynepErmis/ZeynepErmis/README.md

 - 🎓 Recent graduate with a first-class honours in BSc Computer Science at the University of East London

-- 🧑🏼‍💼 Working as teaching assistant
+- 🧑🏼‍💼 Working as a teaching assistant

 - 🌱 Currently learning **Java and React**